 Focus on specific keywords.
-Selecting specific keywords terms is critical to locate relevant videos.
+Selecting specific keywords is critical to locate relevant videos.
 Concentrating on specific high-priority searches, such as a brand initiative, is more effective and affordable that attempting to monitor every brand mention.
 It’s important to include spelling variations, and common misspellings of the company, brand, and high-level executives.
-It’s often beneficial to use Boolean search queries for companies, brands or executives with common names such as “Adele” AND (song OR singer OR Top 50 OR album).
+It’s often beneficial to use Boolean search queries for companies, brands or executives with common names such as “Adele” AND (song OR singer OR vocalist OR Top 50 OR album).

 Integrate with social media.
 TV networks and local stations now promote their programs and engage with their audience on social media where viewers share and discuss TV news stories.
 Because of that noteworthy trend, it’s essential to use a media monitoring service that integrates TV and social media data.
 If all media mentions are under a single umbrella, online reputation management and media measurement is much more comprehensive, accurate and convenient.

 Bottom Line: Despite the rise of online news, it remains vital for large organizations to monitor television news.
 Even today, television remains the most popular source for news.
-That means it’s essential to integrate TV news monitoring into a comprehensive media monitoring program.
+That means it’s essential to integrate TV news monitoring into a comprehensive media monitoring and measurement program.